python-cachier/cachier/README.rst

     return first_num + second_num

   def main():
-    print(sum(5, 3, ignore_cache=True))
+    print(sum(5, 3, cachier__skip_cache=True))

 Overwrite Cache
 ~~~~~~~~~~~~~~~

-You can have ``cachier`` overwrite an existing cache entry - if one exists - for a specific function call by passing ``overwrite_cache=True`` to the function call.
+You can have ``cachier`` overwrite an existing cache entry - if one exists - for a specific function call by passing ``cachier__overwrite_cache=True`` to the function call.
 The cache will not be checked but will be updated with the new return value.

 Verbose Cache Call
 ~~~~~~~~~~~~~~~~~~

-You can have ``cachier`` print out a detailed explanation of the logic of a specific call by passing ``verbose_cache=True`` to the function call.
+You can have ``cachier`` print out a detailed explanation of the logic of a specific call by passing ``cachier__verbose=True`` to the function call.
 This can be useful if you are not sure why a certain function result is, or is not, returned.

 Cache `None` Values
 ~~~~~~~~~~~~~~~~~~~